Priced at Rs. 63,001 (ex-showroom, Delhi), the Bajaj V15 is positioned above the Discover 150.

-Powering the Bajaj V15 bike is an all-new 150cc, air-cooled single-cylinder DTS-i engine that develops 12bhp at 7,500rpm against 13Nm at 5,500rpm.
+The new V15 is powered by an all-new 150cc, air-cooled single-cylinder DTS-i engine, which is now compliant to BSIV norms.
+This engine churns out a maximum power output of 12bhp at 7,500rpm and a peak torque of 13Nm at 5,500rpm.
 This powertrain is claimed to offer ample reserves of torque at any RPM for different riding terrains, which let a rider enjoy it at all speeds.
 Transmission duties are performed by a 5-speed constant mesh gearbox, which is the same that is used by the Discover series.
 For shock absorption, the Bajaj V15 gets 33 dia telescopic forks upfront and twin-spring loaded hydraulic type with gas filled rear suspension, which is largest in its segment.

 Bajaj V15 is available in a total of four colour options – Ebony Black, Pearl White, Cocktail Wine Red and new Ocean Blue.

 – Ergonomic handlebars

 – New speedometer cluster with a dual color LED fuel level indicator

 Dimensions of the new Bajaj V bike measure 2,044mm in length, 780mm in width and 1,070mm in height.
 The bike has a wheelbase of 1,315mm, and a saddle height of 780mm.
 With a ground clearance of 165mm, this premium commuter offers smooth control on patchy Indian roads.
 The Bajaj V15 bike carries a kerb weight of 135.5kgs.